MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Experiments and Analysis

-\paragraph{Models Struggle to Calibrate Diagnostic Commitment.} To investigate the reasoning failures driving the performance divergence observed in Table~\ref{tab:main_results}, we conduct a fine-grained error analysis on \textit{Type 3 (Ambiguous)} and \textit{Type 4 (Unambiguous)} scenarios.
+\paragraph{Models Struggle to Calibrate Their Diagnostic Decisions.} To investigate the reasoning failures driving the performance divergence observed in \autoref{tab:main_results}, we conduct a fine-grained error analysis on \textit{Type 3 (Ambiguous)} and \textit{Type 4 (Unambiguous)} scenarios.
 We categorize errors into three distinct types: (1) Over-diagnosis, where the model predicts supersets of the ground truth (i.e., failing to rule out distractors); (2) Under-diagnosis, where the model predicts subsets (i.e., missing valid comorbidities); and (3) Incorrect, where the model predicts unrelated diagnoses.

 \autoref{fig:error_analysis} illustrates the distribution of these error types, showing a fundamental failure to calibrate diagnostic commitment.
 Open-source models exhibit excessive commitment in \textit{Type 4}, leading to widespread Over-diagnosis because they fail to apply exclusionary rules.
 Conversely, proprietary models appear rigidly calibrated toward decisiveness in \textit{Type 3}, resulting in frequent Under-diagnosis (insufficient commitment) by forcing single-label predictions even when clinical evidence supports multiple conditions.
-This divergence highlights that current models lack the adaptive reasoning required to achieve this calibration, resulting in oscillation between excessive inclusivity and rigid strictness depending on the model architecture.
-Analysis using other metrics is also presented in Appendix~\ref{appen:metric_analysis}.
+This divergence highlights that current models lack the adaptive reasoning required to achieve this calibration, instead exhibiting biases toward either overly expansive or excessively restrictive diagnostic tendencies, depending on the model architecture.
+Analysis using quantitative metrics is provided in Appendix~\ref{appen:metric_analysis}.

 \paragraph{Models Lack Intrinsic Constraint Awareness.} Motivated by these calibration failures, we investigate the impact of prompt constraints to determine whether the performance gap stems from a lack of clinical knowledge or an inability to infer decision boundaries.
-Specifically, we compare performance in the \textit{Type 4} setting across three instruction levels, where the prompt explicitly directs the model to `\textit{choose all applicable diagnoses}' (\textit{Multiple}), `\textit{choose one or more answers}' (\textit{Hybrid}), or `\textit{choose only one answer}' (\textit{Single})\footnote{The prompts are listed in Appendix~\ref{appen:prompts}.}.
+Specifically, we compare performance in the \textit{Type 4} setting across three instruction levels, where the prompt explicitly directs the model to `\textit{choose all applicable diagnoses}' (\textit{Multiple}), `\textit{choose one or more answers}' (\textit{One-or-more}), or `\textit{choose only one answer}' (\textit{Single}).
+The prompts are listed in Appendix~\ref{appen:prompts}.